dotnet/crank/src/Microsoft.Crank.Controller/README.md

 Options:
   -?|-h|--help                                          Show help information

-  These options are not specific to a Job
+  These options are not specific to a job instance.

   --config <filename>                                            Configuration file or url.
 Can be used multiple times.
   --scenario <scenario>                                          Scenario to execute.